7 Causes & Types of Reading Difficulties (Common reading problems and solutions)

 Maybe your child needs that early-on decoding skill to really make sense of a word or sentence.
 That's okay!
 That's great in fact!
 Because EVERY reader is going to need Phonics to actually be reading at higher levels.

-There are so many amazing phonics programs out there (Hooked on Phonics, anyone?).
+There are so many amazing phonics programs out there (Hooked on Phonics, anyone? or, consider learning apps such as ABCmouse).
 And also, with the likes of Pinterest, you don't even really need to buy anything crazy expensive.

 Just start working with letter combinations and sounds to give your child those stepping-stones of phonics that he will need in order to start picking up the words.